laurivaltteri/dotfiles/README.md

 Remember that `jupyter` needs to be in poetry dev.dependencies In VSCode open `.ipynb` file try select kernel, and reboot if not found.
 Run smoothly!

+#### Finally how about R on VSCode
+RStudio is running smoothly.
+However `renv` is breaking the radian.
+Clever bypass for installing radian for certain pyenv managed python is to the set `r.rterm.ma` for that version under `/Users/lvahonen/.pyenv/versions/<py_version>/bin/radian`.
+Other than that runnin lke intended.

 ---
 %% the original